-1) What is the most common complaint you hear from passengers? o The bus does not come often enough o The bus is late/delayed o The bus is too hot o The bus stops are not safe o The bus stop area is not comfortable to wait o The sidewalks to access the bus are in bad shape o The shelters/bus stops are in bad condition o The trip takes too long · Other: Thou talk about the people that are not o The trip takes too long Other: They talk about the people that are not riding just citing there high.
-What are some of the obstacles facing passengers when it comes to riding the bus on Routes 11,
+- 1) What is the most common complaint you hear from passengers? - o The bus does not come often enough - The bus is late/delayed - o The bus is too hot - o The bus stops are not safe - The bus stop area is not comfortable to wait - o The sidewalks to access the bus are in bad shape - o The shelters/bus stops are in bad condition - The trip takes too long - Other: They talk about the people that are not riding just sitting there high. - 2) What are some of the obstacles facing passengers when it comes to riding the bus on Routes 11, 15, 54, 70, and 80?